Rahul-Raviprasad/Data-Structures-in-JavaScript/Trees/BinaryTree/tree.md

-# Trees

-Trees are commonly used data structures in computer science.
-A tree is a non linear data structure that is used to store data in a hierarchical manner for hierarchical data such as files in a  file system and for storing sorted data.

-A tree is made up of a set of nodes connected by edges.
-An example of a tree is a company's organizational structure.

-The top node of the tree is called the root node.
-If a node is connected to other nodes below it, then the preceding node is called the parent node and the node below it are its children.
-A node can have zero, one or more nodes connected to it.
-A node without any child node is called as a leaf node.

 ## Binary Trees

 The binary tree is chosen over other more primary data structures because you can search a binary tree very quickly(as opposed to a linked list) and you can easily insert and remove data from a binary tree(as opposed to an array)